 Whichever you go for, make sure to use your toning shampoo no more than every three washes because the purple or blue pigments can build up in hair, eventually leading to a muddy or dull appearance.
 If you’ve already gotten to that point, though, don’t stress; a couple of washes with a normal shampoo will help fade out the unwanted tones.

 How to Get Natural Highlights

 Highlights are pretty much universally flattering, adding a feel of dimension and body to hair, as well as highlighting those areas you want to draw the most attention to (think, around the eyes and tops of cheekbones).
 But, how do you replicate those salon-like highlights without a trip to the colorist?

 Luckily, you can use all of the natural hair lighteners mentioned above, just in a more focused way to achieve that highlighted effect.
 So, instead of applying a lightening product over the whole head, use a toothbrush to apply smaller amounts of product to targeted areas you’d like to be blonder.

-The shade you achieve through at-home lightening will depend quite a lot on any other semi-permanent hair colors you already had in your hair.
-Since semi-permanent hair color sees the hair shaft opened up before pigments are sealed in, the color results you get on these sections of hair may be different on natural hair.
-So, just go slow, keep a toning shampoo in hand, and don’t be afraid to go to a professional colorist, if you have any doubt.
+The shade you achieve through at-home lightening will depend quite a lot on any other permanent and semi-permanent hair colors you already had in your hair.
+The results you get on color-treated and natural, regrown sections of hair may be different, resulting in an awkward color oops moment.
+So, just go slow and don’t be afraid to go to a professional colorist, if you have any doubt.

-Also, even when using natural hair lighteners, it is still possible to have an allergic reaction.
-So, to lighten hair as safely as possible, always make sure to do a skin-patch test, with any product, at least 24 hours before using it in your hair.
-Equally important is to use products in your hair for a minimum amount of time first to see how your strands react before using them for longer.
+Also, mind that it is still possible to have an allergic reaction even when using natural hair lighteners.
+To lighten hair as safely as possible, always do a patch test at least 24 hours before using a product or a DIY treatment in your hair.
+Equally important is to use products in your hair for a minimum amount of time first to see how your strands react before letting them sit in your hair for longer.

 Featured Image via Instagram